Power: A New Social Analysis: The power of (and over) opinion

 Russell is acutely aware that power tends to coalesce in the hands of a minority, and no less so when it comes to power over opinion.
 The result is "systematic propaganda", or the monopoly over propaganda by the state.
 Perhaps surprisingly, Russell avers that the consequences of systematic propaganda are not as dire as one might expect.
-(Russell 1938:114–115) A true monopoly over opinion leads to careless arrogance among leaders, as well as to indifference to the well-being of the governed, and a lack of credulity on behalf of the governed towards the state.
+A true monopoly over opinion leads to careless arrogance among leaders, as well as to indifference to the well-being of the governed, and a lack of credulity on behalf of the governed towards the state.
 In the long-term, the net result is: